5 Minute Recipes/ Asian Recipes/ Drinks/ Japanese/ Recipes

 • Important Note: If you have a variable temperature kettle, we recommend boiling your water to 80°C / 175°F. You can also leave a regular kettle for 5 minutes after boiling to allow the temperature to drop slightly.
 Lower temp = better flavour, less bitter tea.

-• Place the matcha powder in a small dish, then pour the boiling water over the top.
+• Place the matcha powder in a small bowl, then pour the hot water over the top.

-1 tsp matcha powder, 4 tbsp boiling water
+1 tsp matcha green tea powder, 4 tbsp boiling water

-• Using a chasen (bamboo matcha whisk) or regular small whisk, stir quickly in an up and down motion from side to side.
-You’ll see the matcha tea start to froth up, and this is exactly what we want.
+• Using a chasen (bamboo matcha whisk) or regular small whisk, stir quickly in an up and down motion then from side to side.
+The matcha tea will start to froth up and this is exactly what we want.
 Whisk for around 30 seconds – 1 minute until you see no more lumps and an extra green frothy top!

-• Optional: Add your sugar to your liking to the matcha tea and whisk again until dissolved.
+• Optional: Add sugar (if using) to the matcha tea and whisk again until fully dissolved.

 1 tsp sugar

 • Heat the milk in the microwave for around 40 seconds on high, or in a small saucepan on the stovetop for around 2 minutes on low.
-If you have a milk thermometer, you want the milk to reach around 65°C / 150°F, ready to froth.
+If you have a milk thermometer, you want the milk to reach around 65°C / 150°F, which is an ideal temperature for frothing.

 3/4 cup milk